 UPCOMING EVENTS: Check this tab for the times, venues and details of the many activities held, or participated in, by the Canadian Royal Heritage Trust, its Institute or the several branches of the Institute throughout Canada.
 The first four upcoming events appear in the section on the right side of this page.
 For events further into the future click on “View Calendar” and check listings by month and day.

 THE TRUST: The Trust relies on donations to fund its programmes.
 Donors are designated as Friends of the CRHT, and receive a charitable receipt for tax purposes.
 Donations may be in funds or gifts-in-kind.
 The Operations wing of the CRHT is known as the Canadian Royal Heritage Institute.
 In some communities branches of the Institute have been established to support and expand the work of the Trust.
 Check this section for the Trust’s and Institute’s Directories and for information on how to support the Trust.
 The Canadian Royal Heritage Award is given annually by the Trust to recognise individuals or corporate bodies that have made an outstanding contribution towards preserving, presenting or enhancing Canada’s royal heritage.
-Awards are presented at the annual Canadian Royal Heritage Awards Dinner or at specially arranged events.
+Awards are presented at the annual Canadian Royal Heritage Awards Gala or at specially arranged events.
 The Trust also organises periodic Concerts and special events.
 In January, 2013 the English Speaking Union, Toronto-Hamilton Branch became an affiliate of the CRHT.

 LINKS: Links to websites around the world that provide additional information about the Canadian, Commonwealth and foreign monarchies.